Constraints imposed by the partial wave amplitudes on the decays of $J=1,2$ mesons: Deriving the PWA s PWAs

-where, $G_0 = G^1_{01}$ and $G_2=G^1_{21}$.
-From the amplitude, we see that, $F^1_{10}=1$ and $F^1_{00}=\gamma$ (up to a common multiplier).
-Now, we can invert the above relations to get the PWAs as\footnote{Here, and everywhere else, the partial wave amplitudes are derived up to an overall phase and a common multiplying factor, since the ratios of the PWAs do not depend on them.},
+(up to a common multiplier).
+Now, we can invert the above relations to get the PWAs as\footnote{Here, and everywhere else, the partial wave amplitudes are derived up to an overall phase since the ratios of the PWAs do not depend on them.}